yellowstonegames/SquidLib/squidlib/README.md

 SquidLib is used for Wyrm, Epigon, Attack the Geth, Assault Fish, [Dungeon Mercenary](http://www.schplaf.org/hgames/), and other projects.

+You can see [a small example](http://tommyettinger.github.io/SquidLib-Demos/tsar/index.html) online; it is part of the [SquidLib-Demos](https://github.com/tommyettinger/SquidLib-Demos) collection.
+It uses `squidlib-util` to generate dungeon maps, handle pathfinding for enemies (who chase you after they see you) and the player (if you click, it uses pathfinding to move the player to the clicked spot), calculate field of vision, and produce gibberish text that looks like Russian (but isn't); it uses `squidlib` (the display module for text-based games) to show the generated maps in a traditional roguelike style with `@` for the player and `Я` for enemy guards, blend colors for torchlight effects, and smoothly slide the player and enemies around when they move.
+A much more polished use of SquidLib is [Dungeon Mercenary](http://www.schplaf.org/hgames/), by smelC; it is a full-fledged game, not just a demo.

+You don't need to use a text-based display to use many features of this library; there's a demo of this (not yet a game) in [ColorGuard](https://github.com/tommyettinger/ColorGuard), which uses `squidlib-util` to handle random numbers, world map generation, and text generation in fictional languages.

 [![Join the slow-paced chat at https://gitter.im/SquidPony/SquidLib](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/SquidPony/SquidLib)

 Documentation: